Skip to main content

 London will play host to several high-profile sporting events in the coming months and years.
 These events will bring some of the greatest athletes in the world to the capital.

-Events maintain London’s position as the sporting capital of the world, and contribute to the city’s economy and global reach.
-In addition, events have the potential to have real impact in the Mayor’s priority areas including enhancing diversity, tackling hate, protecting the environment, and bringing communities together.
+Events maintain London’s position as the sporting capital of the world and contribute to the city’s economy and global reach.
+Events have the potential to have real impact in the Mayor’s priority areas including enhancing diversity, tackling hate, protecting the environment, and bringing communities together.

 Why London?